This topic describes how to scale out the worker nodes in a cluster of Container Service for Kubernetes (ACK) in the ACK console.

-- Log on to the ACK console.
+- Log on to the Container Service for Kubernetes (ACK) console.

 - In the left-side navigation pane, click Clusters.

-- On the Expand page, set the scale-out parameters.The following table describes the required parameters.
+- On the Expand page, set the scale-out parameters.

 - Specify whether to enable Auto Renewal.

 Instance Type You can select one or more instance types.
 For more information, see Instance families.
-Selected Types The specified instance types appear here.
-System DiskESSDs, SSDs, and ultra disks are supported.Note You can select Enable Backup to back up disk data.
+Selected Types The selected instance types are displayed.
+System DiskEnhanced SSDs, SSDs, and ultra disks are supported.Note You can select Enable Backup to back up disk data.
 Mount Data Disk

 Nodes to Add The number of nodes to be added to the cluster.
-You can add up to 100 nodes to a cluster for the current account.
+You can add up to 100 nodes to a cluster under the current account.
 You can add up to 500 nodes at a time.
 Logon Type

 - Key Pair: Select an SSH key pair from the drop-down list.